ospfranco/turbo-secure-storage/README.md

 </div>
 <br />

-# This is an experimental module

-I'm not a security expert and I'm still figuring out all the quirks of security (especially on Android), use under discretion

 ---

-A turbo-module to securely store data, uses Keychain on iOS and KeyStore on Android.
+A turbo-module to securely store data, uses Keychain on iOS and KeyStore/EncryptedSharedPreferences on Android.
+It also supports Biometric authentication

 ## Gotcha's